 Four: Grate the lemon zest into the muffin batter and gently fold in.

-Five: Spoon a tablespoon of the batter into each muffin case, then top with a teaspoon of lemon curd.
+Five: Spoon a tablespoon of the batter into the muffin cases, then top with a teaspoon of lemon curd.

 Six: Top with more muffin batter and bake in the oven for 18 minutes.